Chapter 22. Spring.NET Web Framework

 </html>

-Using DataBindingPanel the binding information can be specified directly on the control declaration.
+Using DataBindingPanel, you can specify the binding information directly on the control declaration.
 The following attributes are recognized by a DataBindingPanel:

-corresponds to the target expression used in IBindingContainer.AddBinding()
+• BindingTarget corresponds to the target expression used in IBindingContainer.AddBinding().

-one of the values of the BindingDirection enumeration
+• BindingDirection is one of the values of the BindingDirection enumeration.

-if you need a custom formatter, you can specific the object name of a formatter here.
-The formatter instance will be obtained by a call to IApplicationContext.GetObject() each time it is needed.
+• BindingFormatter is the object name of a custom formatter.
+The formatter instance is obtained by a call to IApplicationContext.GetObject() each time it is needed.

-In case you need a completely customized binding, specify its type here.
+• BindingType is the type of a completely customized binding.
 Note that a custom binding type must implement the following constructor signature:

 ctor(string source,string target, BindingDirection, IFormatter)